• Skip to primary navigation

 "In the realm of education, Artificial Intelligence has made great strides in recent years, and ChatGPT stands as a prime example of its impact."

 In recent years, there have been big advancements in Artificial Intelligence (AI) that have had a big impact on many parts of our lives, including education.
 One example of AI in education is ChatGPT, which is a powerful tool that can change the way we learn and teach.
 It’s an AI system that can have text-based conversations and act like a virtual tutor or learning partner.
+These developments have sparked renewed interest in how AI might shape the future of learning and what it could mean for students and teachers alike.

 The astonishing potential of AI has been the subject of much discussion ever since Alan Turing proposed a test for machine intelligence in the 1950s.
 According to UNICEF’s forecast, AI in education was expected to be worth $6 billion by 2027.
 However, a recent study suggests that it may even reach $20 billion.
 This prediction is especially relevant today because ChatGPT is now widely used in conversations.
 Hence, given the remarkable growth of AI, this article will go into more detail on how AI is affecting the education industry.